Updated 13 April 2021

 We would ask all colleagues to recognise that, during this period of uncertainty, we may require those of us at work to be flexible in undertaking some alternative duties to ensure that the University continues to run smoothly.

-Please speak to your line manager and have an open and pragmatic conversation to explore and agree what is possible to help you balance childcare and work.
-Please also note, the standard entitlement of paid carer’s leave has been increased from five days to 10 days until the end of March 2021 (pro rata for part-time staff).
+If you need support around caring responsibilities, please speak to your line manager and have an open and pragmatic conversation to explore and agree what is possible to help you balance childcare and work.
+Please also note, the standard entitlement of paid carer’s leave has been increased from five days to 10 days until 30 September 2021 (pro rata for part-time staff).
 This 10 days includes any carer’s leave already taken within the past 12 month period.
 View carer’s leave guidance.

 Let us know if you are self-isolating or test positive